El Chavo del Ocho: Critics

 Despite the previous critics, some praised the content of the show.
 For the Chilean editor of the diary El Mercurio, Paulo Ramírez: "El Chavo is one of the characters and one of those series that is eternal"; in his analysis, he emphasized that, despite being a Mexican series, it contained "universal situations", and recognized its popularity due to any viewer being able to identify with the characters and their situations "with awe-inspiring harmony", especially those related to friendship and betrayal.
 In 2010, Ecuador's president, Rafael Correa, expressed that El Chavo is "the best TV show" and praised the script, the characters, and the actor's abilities, especially Villagrán as Quico.
 Due to the type of humor, it is considered the preceding show of double meaning in Latin America.

 Like Ramírez, Ruth Rocha, a writer from Brazil, emphasized the universal theme from an "incredibly childlike" perspective.
-Furthermore, she noted that "what we see in the kids, animated, but real children in the manner of their relationships, reactions, and expressions [...] we can not only see a Mexican kid, but a kid who could be Brazilian, Argentinian, or Chinese, what we see is a child who reminds us we once were too" was another factor contributing to the radical success.
+Furthermore, she noted that "what we see in the kids, animated, but real children in the manner of their relationships, reactions, and expressions [...] we can not only see a Mexican kid, but a kid who could be Brazilian, Argentine, or Chinese, what we see is a child who reminds us we once were too" was another factor contributing to the radical success.
 Likewise, Joaquín Bode observed in his review on Veintemundos.com that the show's appeal to viewers worldwide stems from its ability to "reflect the way of being and living of Latinos very well; but also the unforgettable and loved characters, where they live, and their moral and religious aspects were part of a common identity [...] it's a loyal reflection of the social reality of Latin America: people of low social class, unemployed, single parents, that despite all the problems, manage to move on with hope, good humor, loyalty, and friendship."

 Brendan Koerner from the American online magazine Slate compared the series style, practically staged on one set (the vecindad), with the musical You're a Good Man, Charlie Brown (1967).
-He also commented that the Hispanic population in the United States watches El Chavo del Ocho mainly due to "nostalgia", which entails watching Mexican productions in a country different from their own.
+He also commented that the Hispanic and Latino population in the United States watches El Chavo del Ocho mainly due to "nostalgia", which entails watching Mexican productions in a country different from their own.
 He noted in his report that the show was successful because it was transmitted generation after generation.
 Like his opinion, Carolina Sanín, who wrote for Semana opinión (former Revista Arcadia), mentioned that thanks to the "structure and aesthetics of comedy, and its juxtapositions", the show became one of the most memorable to her.
 She reflected on the possibility that its content constituted a metaphor regarding education and the nonexistent "inner child".